 - Want to try ZenMate?
 Check out the website here

-There's also a Premium plan with unlimited bandwidth and servers in 23+ countries.
-ZenMate have offered TechRadar readers exclusive rates at – £4.79 per month, £4.39 if billed 6-monthly and £3.33 if billed annually – but a 14-day ‘risk free’ refund policy should give you plenty of time to see if ZenMate is right for you.
+The commercial ZenMate Premium plans give you higher speeds and access to the full set of locations across 28 countries.
+ZenMate offers TechRadar Pro readers exclusive rates – £4.79 ($5.99) per month, £4.39 ($5.49) if billed 6-monthly and £3.33 ($4.16) if billed annually – and a 14-day ‘risk free’ refund policy should give you plenty of time to test the service's abilities.

 Just about every element takes longer to describe than it should, and seems written for lawyers rather than regular users.
 We're told that descriptions on the website are a “mere 'invitation ad offerendum', i.e. a non-binding call to you to issue an offer”, for instance.
 Uh-huh.

-The documents also make zero effort to highlight details that might interest VPN users, such as details of what logging takes place, or ZenMate's response to legal actions.
+The documents also make little effort to highlight details that might interest VPN users, such as clarifying what sort of logging takes place, or ZenMate's response to legal actions.
 You're forced to wade through every paragraph to find the information you need.

 We went to work anyway, and from what we can tell, ZenMate seems to offer reasonable privacy.
 There's no routine logging or monitoring of traffic, and the service doesn't permanently log your connection IP address, or even the volume of data used.

-The program has none of the text prompts, menus and dialogs you'll typically see elsewhere.
+The client looks good and is clearly designed for beginners.
 We just clicked a button to connect or disconnect, selected a flag to choose a location, and clicked an icon to tweak a few settings.
-There was no need to look at a manual, because everything worked as expected.
+Even if you've never seen a VPN, you'll be ready to go in seconds.

 *Our testing included evaluating general performance (browsing, streaming video).
 We also used speedtest.net to measure latency, upload and download speeds, and then tested immediately again with the VPN turned off, to check for any difference (over several rounds of testing).
 We then compared these results to other VPN services we've reviewed.
 Of course, do note that VPN performance is difficult to measure as there are so many variables.